forrestbao/MLClass/6_Neural_Networks/hw5_and_6.md

    Your answers should be two column real-valued vectors.

    Hint for second question: See the last equation on the same page with Eq.
 (2).
-But note that that $E$ for that equation is neg log loss, not the assumed loss for Problem 7.
+But note that the $E$ for that equation is neg log loss, not the assumed loss for Problem 7.

 # HW6: Operations on a neural network [10pts plus 5 bonus pts]